-Summary : This exciting Antarctic expedition provides a modern twist on a much loved classic.
+Summary : This exciting Antarctic expedition provides a modern twist on a much-loved classic.
 Utilizing decades of experience exploring Antarctica, this voyage allows you to reach your goal of the Antarctic Circle in just 11 days.
-On the way south, enjoy eight days of off-ship exploration along the Antarctic Peninsula, visiting a large number of landing sites and cruising among the ice floes in Zodiac boats.
-By embarking in the port of Stanley, the quaint capital of the Falkland Islands, make efficient use of time.
-Crossing south to Antarctica, witness the magnificent pelagic seabirds of the southern region, including the giant wandering albatross.
-This ocean habitat teems with life above and below the water and is a fascinating ecosystem in its own right.
-Navigate the ship south, hoping to reach the Antarctic Circle in the vicinity of Detaille Island.
-Returning to the north, aim to visit several classic locations such as Petermann Island, and the iceberg ‘graveyard’ at Pleneau Island.
-Transit the Lemaire Channel if ice conditions permit and make continental landings at Paradise Harbor or nearby Neko Harbor; both locations offer outstanding hiking opportunities.
-Explore by Zodiac and on shore by foot, observe wildlife colonies, visit historic huts and scientific bases, photograph icebergs and soak up the incredible landscapes that surround you.
-Complete your adventure with visits to several locations in the South Shetland Islands, including Deception Island.
-Disembark at King George Island and fly back to South America in just two hours—saving more than two days crossing the open waters of the Drake Passage.
-For a relatively short voyage, this trip packs a serious punch and offers fantastic scenery, wildlife, historic and scientific interest.
+From Punta Arenas, Chile you'll fly to the embarkation point of Stanley in the Falkland Islands.
+Crossing south to Antarctica, witness the magnificent pelagic seabirds of the Southern Ocean, including the wandering albatross.
+This ocean habitat is a fascinating ecosystem in its own right.
+Navigating towards the Circle, enjoy several days of off-ship exploration along the Antarctic Peninsula, visiting a large number of landing sites and cruising among the ice floes in Zodiac boats.
+Hope to reach the Antarctic Circle in the vicinity of Detaille Island.
+Over the course of the voyage, plan to visit several classic locations such as Petermann Island and the iceberg ‘graveyard’ at Pleneau Island.
+Transit the Lemaire Channel if ice conditions permit and make continental landings at Paradise Harbor or nearby Neko Harbor.
+Each day, explore onshore by foot, observing wildlife colonies, visiting historic huts and science bases, photographing icebergs, and soaking up the incredible landscapes.
+Complete your voyage with visits to several locations in the South Shetland Islands, including Deception Island.
+From King George Island, fly back to South America in just two hours.
+For a relatively short voyage, this trip offers fantastic diversity of scenery, wildlife, historic and scientific interest.

-Activities : Birding, Camping, Child-Friendly, Culture, Hiking, Kayaking, Photography, Triple/Quad Cabins, Antarctica Air-Cruise, Antarctic Circle
+Activities : Birding, Camping, Child-Friendly, Hiking, Kayaking, Photography, Triple/Quad Cabins, Antarctica Air-Cruise, Antarctic Circle

 This morning, the ship is positioned at King George Island, the largest in the South Shetlands group.
 There are two landing sites here and a visit depends on the prevailing weather conditions.
-Penguin Island and nearby Turret Point offer good opportunities for shore landings to view Adelie, chinstrap and gentoo penguins.
-Southern giant petrels, kelp gulls and Antarctic terns are also known to nest here.
-This afternoon, continue your journey south, navigating into the broad expanse of the Bransfield Strait, making your way ever closer to the Antarctic coastline.
-This is an important migration corridor for wildlife—keep a lookout for whales in the waters surrounding the ship.
-Large icebergs will be present from this point onwards and make for striking photographs in the evening light.
+Penguin Island and nearby Turret Point offer good opportunities for shore landings to view Adelie, chinstrap, and gentoo penguins.
+Southern giant petrels, kelp gulls, and Antarctic terns are also known to nest here.
+This afternoon, continue your journey south, as the ship navigates into the broad expanse of the Bransfield Strait, making its way ever closer to the Antarctic coastline.
+This is an important migration corridor for wildlife.
+Keep a lookout for whales in the waters surrounding the ship.
+Large icebergs will be present from this point onward and make for striking photographs in the evening light.
 By morning, the towering mountain peaks of the Antarctic continent loom into view and you should make landfall around Wilhelmina Bay.
 Sizable pods of humpback whales are often encountered in this spectacular location.
-Navigate under the towering cliffs of Spigot Peak and into the Errera Channel hoping for a shore landing at Cuverville Island, home to a rookery of Gentoo penguins.
+Navigate under the towering cliffs of Spigot Peak and into the Errera Channel hoping for a shore landing at Cuverville Island, home to a rookery of gentoo penguins.
 It’s a fantastic location for a Zodiac cruise or a paddle in the sea kayaks.

 This itinerary includes a complimentary hotel night in Punta Arenas for all guests returning from King George Island at the end of the voyage.
 This evening is at your leisure.
 Punta Arenas is home to some cozy restaurants, cafes and bars—including the historic ‘Shackleton Bar’ at the Hotel Jose Nogueira—a fitting location to reflect on your journey to Antarctica.

-After breakfast and check out, make your own way to the airport for your onward journey.
-(It is recommended that you book flights after midday).
-Otherwise, why not continue your exploration of Patagonia.
-Just a few hours north, lies the celebrated Torres del Paine National Park—home to towering peaks, glaciers and spectacular wilderness—a paradise for hikers and nature lovers.
+After check out, make your own way to the airport for your onward journey.
+It is recommended that you book flights after midday.

-An onboard photographer is available to work with you throughout the voyage to help you improve your photography and encourage you to look at scenes or events in a different way in order to capture them digitally.
-Also available is an onboard multimedia download studio with computers, cables, and hard-drives for back-up storage and for creating DVDs of your images.
+A resident photographer is available to work with you throughout the voyage.
+The photographer will help improve your photography and encourage you to look at scenes or events in different ways in order to capture them digitally.
+Also available is an onboard multimedia lab with computers, cables, and hard-drives for back-up storage and for creating DVDs of your images.

 PHOTOS: © Joao Franco, Ira Meyer, Paul Zizka